bragov4ik/the-swarm/README.md

 Currently supports only addition, subtraction, and inversion in Galois field of order $2^8$.
 (Basically only addition, because subtraction is exactly addition, and inversion is equality).

 This project was written as Bachelor's degree thesis within Innopolis University in 2022-2023 academic year.
-Link for the paper will be placed [here] later.
+Link for the published version will be placed [HERE] later.

 Also it was started as 2022 Summer internship at Innopolis University.
 Schedule and linked reports for the internship can be found [here](https://hackmd.io/H1iKRHrdTiCnZi7QLK0wrw).